pulumi/docs/content/reference/pkg/python/pulumi_aws/glue/_index.md

 <dl class="attribute">
 <dt id="pulumi_aws.glue.Job.allocated_capacity">
 <code class="descname">allocated_capacity</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.glue.Job.allocated_capacity" title="Permalink to this definition">¶</a></dt>
-<dd><p>The number of AWS Glue data processing units (DPUs) to allocate to this Job.
+<dd><p><strong>DEPRECATED</strong> (Optional) The number of AWS Glue data processing units (DPUs) to allocate to this Job.
 At least 2 DPUs need to be allocated; the default is 10.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory.</p>
 </dd></dl>

 <dl class="attribute">